How Will Your Company Define WFH Guidelines?

 - How will we delegate assignments and/or divide responsibilities between in-office and remote staff?

-- What performance standards have we used in the past, and do they work in a remote setting?
+- What performance standards did we use in the past, and do they work in a remote setting?

 - How will we monitor a project’s progress?